acquia/commons/docroot/profiles/drupal_commons/modules/contrib/invite/README.txt

 -- USAGE --

-To invite a friend :

-1. Click the 'Invite your friends and colleages' link.
-3. Fill in the e-mail address(es) of the person(s) you would like to invite, and add a personal message.
-4. Press submit.
-5. This will send an invitation e-mail which you can now track from the 'Your invitations' page.

-Invitations show up in one of the states accepted, pending, expired, and the special case deleted.
+Sent invitations show up in one of three states accepted, pending, expired, or deleted.

 * Accepted: Shows that the person you have invited has accepted the invitation to join the site.
-Click on the e-mail address to watch the user's profile page.
-* Pending: The invitation has been sent, but the invitee has still not accepted the invitation.
+* Pending: The invitation has been sent, but the invitee has since not accepted the invitation.
 * Expired: The invitation has not been used to register within the expiration period.
-* Deleted: The user account has been terminated.
+* Deleted: The user account has been blocked.

-At any time, you may withdraw either pending or expired invitations.
-Accepted invitations can only be withdrawn if the configuration allows you to.
+At any time, pending or expired invitations may be withdrawn.
+Accepted invitations may only be withdrawn if the configuration allows you to.

 -- INVITE API --